7vovk/landing-example-based-on-wikium/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+[Angular Particlesjs](https://github.com/audrenbdb/angular-particlesjs) is used as background in the header.

+[Current topic](https://jasonwatmore.com/post/2018/11/22/angular-7-role-based-authorization-tutorial-with-example) is used to implement authorization.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.